The 20 Best Hypokalemic Periodic Paralysis Doctors Near Me in New York, NY

 English

 Arjun Basnet is a primary care provider, practicing in Internal Medicine in Brooklyn, New York.
 Dr. Basnet is rated as an Experienced provider by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-His top areas of expertise are Thyrotoxic Periodic Paralysis, Patent Foramen Ovale, Hypokalemic Periodic Paralysis, Atrial Septal Defect (ASD), and Cardiac Ablation.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Thyrotoxic Periodic Paralysis, Patent Foramen Ovale, Hypokalemic Periodic Paralysis, Atrial Septal Defect (ASD), and Cardiac Ablation.

 Experienced in Hypokalemic Periodic Paralysis